 Foods to Try in Veracruz:

-- Huachinango a la Veracruzana: Red snapper cooked in a soup and savory sauce of tomatoes, olives, capers, and peppers.
+- Huachinango a la Veracruzana: Red snapper cooked in a savory sauce of tomatoes, olives, capers, and peppers.

-- Zacahuil: A huge tamale made for sharing during meals like breakfast or even special occasions.
-It’s filled with meat and other tasty ingredients, then wrapped in banana leaves and cooked.
+- Zacahuil: A huge tamale made for sharing during meals like breakfast and even special occasions.

-- Tesmole: A tasty stew made up of masa dumplings (sounds so good!) meat, and veggies.
+- Tesmole: A tasty stew made up of masa dumplings, meat, and veggies.

 - Ostiones a la Diabla: Translating out as “Devil’s Oysters,” since it’s made with plenty of tasty but spicy ingredients.
 Also, it’s served with bacon and cheese which sounds great.

-- Arroz a la Tumbada: A delicious spicy red soup made up of shrimp and crab, tomatoes, garlic, and other tasty ingredients.
+- Arroz a la Tumbada: A delicious spicy red soup made up of shrimp, crab, tomatoes, garlic, and other tasty ingredients.
 Also, it’s served with rice, so this sounds like a very hearty dinner!

 And one of the highlights of Hidalgo’s cuisine are pastes.

-These savory tasty pastries came from Cornish miners, who had come over to work in the mines of the area.
+These savory pastries came from Cornish miners who had come over to work in the mines of the area.

-Also, Hidalgo has a great street food scene, and their tianguis (traditional markets) sound like they’d be a great place to go!
+Also, Hidalgo has a great street food scene, and their tianguis (traditional markets) sound like a great place to go!

 Foods to Try in Hidalgo:

-- Pastes: A nice blend of Mexican and British cuisine, these flaky pastries have some wonderful fillings like flavorful potatoes or meat.
-Sounds great for when you want to eat and explore at the same time.
+- Pastes: A nice blend of Mexican and British cuisine, these flaky pastries have fillings like flavorful potatoes or meat.
+Great for eating and exploring at the same time.

-- Barbacoa: Lamb or goat that’s been marinated and then slow-cooked in an underground pit.
+- Barbacoa: A goat or lamb marinated, wrapped in agave or banana leaves, and slow cooked in an earthen oven or underground pit.
 Great for tacos!

 - Mixiotes: Different meats like rabbit, beef, or chicken marinated and wrapped in a film called “mixiotes” that’s been taken from the maguey pulqero crop.
 Then it’s steamed and can be served on red rice.